zarr-developers/zarr-python/docs/index.rst

 compiling from source is preferable, as the Blosc library includes some optimisations for those architectures::

-    $ pip install --no-binary=:all: zarr%
+    $ pip install --no-binary=:all: zarr

 To work with Zarr source code in development, install from GitHub::